CSDE-UW/csde502-winter-2022/README.md

 Welcome!

-These are the course notes for Research Methods in Demography, a course cross-listed as SOC/CS&SS 533 A at the University of Washington.
+These are the course notes for Proseminar CSDE 502 A, Winter 2022 at the University of Washington.

-These notes are a work in progress.